GeorgeHahn/Sandra.Snow.SnowTemplate/Snow/_posts/2012-11-29-building-gmediarender-on-lmde.md

 ---
 layout: post
 title: Building GMediaRender on LMDE
+category: linux
 ---
 Note: I don't know that this will work for you.
 It builds fine on my system, but *gmediarender --list-outputs* shows only "Dummy output module (default)".
 If you have better luck, let me know!